Clear Skin FAQs:

 IPL stands for Intense Pulse Light and is a technology similar to laser.
 Instead of using one wavelength, like a laser, it uses another light in front to filter out most wavelengths, but leaving wavelengths meant to target pigment such as brown spots and redness/vascular lesions.

 I hear about BBL all of the time, is it different from IPL?

 IPL (Intense Pulse Light) and BBL (Broad Band Light) are essentially the same thing, but called different things depending on which laser “brand” you are using.
 In most cases, the term IPL is used.

 How many treatments will I need?

 Most patients will need approximately 2-4 treatments when targeting brown spots and vascular lesions.
-Your individual plan will be discussed at your complimentary skin consultation.
+Your individual plan will be discussed at your skin consultation.

 Is IPL for everyone?

 IPL is not recommended for patients who are pregnant, sun tanned/sun burned, or patients with darker skin types 5 and 6 (Fitzpatrick Scale).
 An ideal candidate who would like to diminish brown spots and redness will have a lighter skin tone so the IPL can distinguish the difference between the brown spots and the actual skin tone.
 The bigger the contrast, the better!

 Down time will usually consist of 3-7 days in which the spots can appear darker, or have a pepper or coffee grounds appearance.
 In this time, the spots will gradually fade or flake.